-- a. may restrict the findings to those issues the factfinder deems significant; - b. must restrict the findings to those subjects of bargaining listed in Indiana Code § 20-29-6-4; - c. must not put the employer in a position of deficit financing; - d. may not impose terms beyond those proposed by the parties in their LBOs; - e. may strike noncompliant provisions from an LBO; and - f. may strike or modify provisions, where both LBOs are in deficit financing.
+- e. may restrict the findings to those issues the factfinder deems significant; - f. must restrict the findings to those subjects of bargaining listed in Indiana Code § 20-29-6-4; - g. must not put the employer in a position of deficit financing; - h. may not impose terms beyond those proposed by the parties in their LBOs; - i. may strike noncompliant provisions from an LBO; and - j. may strike or modify provisions, where both LBOs are in deficit financing.